Elkobby/SafetekApp_Final/README.md

 # Safely
-Safelyp with UI written in Ionic 2
+Safely with UI written in Ionic 2